Greater trochanteric pain syndrome – It is not sports related bursitis?

 Greater trochanteric pain syndrome – treatment debates – bringing in the needles

-In a study published in The Journal of orthopaedic and sports physical therapy, doctors explored dry needling (injections where nothing is injected) as an alternative to cortisone injections to reduce pain and improve function in patients.
+In the first study wwe discussed in this article, published in The Journal of orthopaedic and sports physical therapy, (1) doctors explored dry needling (injections where nothing is injected) as an alternative to cortisone injections to reduce pain and improve function in patients.

 - They found that evidence indicates that greater trochanteric pain syndrome, chronic pain and tenderness on the outside of the hip, can be treated effectively with physical therapy and specifically with dry needling to this area.